Orgzales/UnityFakeFriendships/README.md

 Step 0:
 	- 🗸 Make scripts, prefabs, assests, scene, and Gameobject for testing
 	- 🗸 Made two scripts to test the mechanic out of cuffing your friend while running for exit
+	- 🗸 When a monster comes to close to a player they stop moving
+	- 🗸 Players want to eb moving to the exit all times
+	- When the player hits the exit, they escape and disaapear

 DEV NOTES:
 		- When too many scripts for different item mechanics are made, amke a mechanices folder"""